From closed to open strings: the tensionless route in Kalb-Ramond background and noncommutativity: Noncommutativity in tensionless strings

 \section{Noncommutativity in tensionless strings}

-We now derive the noncommutative parameter $\Theta_{ij}$ for the \emph{tensionless} (null) string in the presence of a constant background $B$-field.
-The analysis parallels the symplectic derivation for the tensile open string, However, in the present case, the canonical kinetic term degenerates, and only the $B$-coupling survives.
+We now derive the noncommutative parameter for the \emph{tensionless} (null) string in the presence of a constant background $B$-field.
+In the tensile open string, noncommutativity is usually extracted from the boundary two-point function of the worldsheet conformal field theory.
+That route is no longer natural in the intrinsically tensionless theory, because the Carrollian contraction degenerates the usual two-dimensional propagating structure of the worldsheet.
+The more robust object is instead the boundary symplectic form.\\